griestopf/Fusee.Tutorial/Tutorial02/README.md

  - Understand how data is passed from pixel to vertex shader.
  - Grasp basics of 3D transformations.

-##Goals Tut 03
- - Understand why we need 4x4 matrices (and not 3x3) to perform transformations.

 ##Prerequisistes
  - Make sure you got [Tutorial01] (../Tutorial01) up and running.